tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 The big strategic choice here is **sales-led vs. product-led** growth.
 Product-led (PLG) works when your product can demonstrate value on its own, without a salesperson in the loop.
 Sales-led works when the deal complexity, relationship requirements, or enterprise buying dynamics require a human.
 Many B2B companies operate some hybrid — product-led adoption up to a threshold, then sales-led for expansion.

-## Four Activities
+## Four Actions

-Regardless of phase or step, I think about day-to-day product work as cycling through four activities:
+Regardless of phase or step, I think about day-to-day product work as cycling through four actions/ activities:

 1. **Hypothesizing** — forming a premise about a problem and how your solution will solve it
 2. **Building** — constructing the solution, or a representation of it good enough to test